Immigration New Zealand: Visas

 Because of understaffing turnaround times to process visa application have steadily increased over the years.
 Currently INZ expects to process visa applications within 60 working days after an application is lodged.
 According to INZ, processing a residence application usually takes 6 to 9 months, while endorsing a passport with Residence Permits and Returning Resident's Visa after 'approval in principle' has been granted takes up to 30 working days.

-Controversies and scandals
+In August 2024, Immigration NZ announced plans to raise fees for a range of visitor, work, student and migrant visas from 1 October 2024 in line with the Sixth National Government's policy of shifting the visa processing system towards a "user-pay system."

+Public profile and controversies

 Staff misconduct

 In February 2004, Immigration Officer Manjit Singh was charged for theft for pocketing the proceeds of disposing of the assets of nationals deported from New Zealand.

 In 2009, The Christchurch and Sydney branches were revealed to have operated an unsanctioned "initiative" called "Project Crusade" between April and July 2008 in granting visas to applicants who had not submitted either medicals or police clearance certificates.
 It was halted following a review by the Department of Labour in 2009.

 In 2012, it was reported that 50 Immigration NZ staff had improperly accessed client information since the agency started its internal investigation process in 2004.